Have you ever seen a photo so captivating but you just couldn't figured out why?

 - Blue with higher saturation and brightness - electric or brilliant blue cause exhilaration.

-- Yellow is associated with warmth, brightness, optimism, happiness, wealth and cautious.
+- Yellow is associated with warmth, brightness, optimism, happiness, wealth and cautiousness.

-- It stimulates mental processes, nervous system; activates memory and encourages communication.
+- It stimulates mental processes in the nervous system; activates memory and encourages communication.

-- The color with the highest luminosity level, will advance from surrounding colors.
+- The color with the highest luminosity level, and will advance from surrounding colors.

 - Purple is associated with royalty, wealth, luxury, sophistication, uplifting and calming.